frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

     ![Fixed Asset Depreciation](/docs/assets/img/setup/company-asset-depreciation.png)

-### 2.3 HRA Settings
+### 2.5 HRA Settings

-House Rent Allowance settings for your company can be set here:
+Set default Component for the following Salary Components.

+> For the Indian user, setting default value in this section will help in Employee Tax Declaration calculations, specially for HRA exemption amount.

 * Basic Component
 * HRA Component
 * Arrear Component

-### 2.4 Bank Remittance Settings
+### 2.6 Bank Remittance Settings

-For transferring money abroad, you can set the following details of your company:
+Using Payment Order feature (in Accounts), you can give a single document of transfer for multiple bank transfers.
+Updating value in the following fields will help you generate Bank Remittance in a format which can be accepted, and can be also uploaded on the bank's portal.

 * Client Code
 * Product Code

-### 2.5 Budget
+### 2.7 Budget
 Exception Budget Approver Role: The role selected here can bypass the set budget to approve expenses.

 ### 2.6 Company Info